Bevy Version:0.9(outdated!)

 Specify an initial value

 Local<T> is always automatically initialized using the default value for the type.
+If that doesn't work for you, there is an alternative way to pass data into a system.

 If you need specific data, you can use a closure instead.
 Rust closures that take system parameters are valid Bevy systems, just like standalone functions.
 Using a closure allows you to "move data into the function".